openbmc/sdbusplus/docs/interface.md

 * object_path
 * signature

+### Special type values

+For 'double' types it is possible to express one of the special values:
+    * 'NaN' (case-insensitive)
+        - A quiet-type not-a-number value.
+    * 'Infinity' (case-insensitive)
+        - A positive infinity value.
+    * 'Epsilon' (case-insensitive)
+        - An epsilon value.

 ### Containers
 Container types can also be expressed, but the contained-type should be expressed within square-brackets `[]`.
 The following containers are supported: